DoSomething/darwin/README.md

 Version your API when making significant changes.
 With the proliferation of interrelated services in our environment, it can be very difficult to know whether a substantial change to an endpoint you own will have side effects elsewhere.
 There are [plenty of good resources](http://www.baeldung.com/rest-versioning) out there, as well as established practices at DoSomething.
 Talk to your fellow engineers to make sure your approach makes sense.

-### DevOps
+### Operations

 We constantly seek to simplify our toolset and our production environment, because simplicity brings greater understanding, easier automation, more security, and better reliability. \(Simplifying is hard, and takes vigilance.\) A lot of our tech choices are [boring on purpose](http://mcfunley.com/choose-boring-technology).

-Devops is handled by the teams themselves.
-At least two sprints before a new system goes into production, the responsible team needs to figure out and handle \(at least\) these requirements.
+At least two sprints before a new system goes into production, the responsible team needs to figure out and handle \(at least\) these requirements:

-- Mission criticality \(an experiment, an add-on, or a new critical service?\)
+- Mission criticality \(is this an experiment, an add-on, or a new critical service?\)
 - Architecture and tech stack walkthrough
 - Hosting paradigm: Can this run in a serverless environment?
 - Deployment mechanism